adrianomundo/wildocean-website/public/backend/main.md

 ### Learning outcome

-Dario Miceli learned how APIs work, how to evaluate website usability and how to design them, how to model the structure of a website through formal schemas.
+Dario Miceli learnt how APIs work, how to evaluate website usability and how to design them, how to model the structure of a website through formal schemas.
 He also learnt from scratch HTML, CSS, Javascript, jquery and asyncrhonous programming.

-Adriano Mundo learned how APIs work, how to design responsive and usable website, how to mdoel them.
-He deepened his previous background on HTML, CSS and learned from scratch JS, jquery and asynchornous programming and how to impelement a back-end server with node.js and a DB, both in localhost and on cloud platform with postegreSQL.
-He discovered Knex.js for accessing the database.
+Adriano Mundo learnt how APIs work, how to design responsive and usable website, how to mdoel them.
+He deepened his previous background on HTML, CSS and learnt from scratch JS, jquery and asynchornous programming and how to implement a back-end server with node.js and a DB, both in localhost and on cloud platform with postegreSQL.
+He discovered Knex.js for writing queries to access the database.

-Salvatore Fadda learned how APIs work, how to design responsive website and how to write technical documentation for a website.
-He learned how back-end works in order to serve front-end static content and HTML, CSS from scratch.
+Salvatore Fadda learnt how APIs work, how to design responsive website and how to write technical documentation for a website.
+He learnt how back-end works in order to serve front-end static content and HTML, CSS from scratch.
-He was previous acquainted with Javascript that he studied more in depth with also jQuery and how to deal with asynchronous programming.
+He was previous acquainted with Javascript that he studied more in depth with jQuery while also learning how to deal with asynchronous programming.